braisd11/braisd11/README.md

 ### About me:

-I am a Galician programmer who loves to learn new things and to collaborate with other people.
+I am a Galician programmer who loves learning new things and collaborating with other people.

 🌱 Now I am learning Kotlin and I am improving my Java knowledges.